 If in doubt, seek independent or legal advice prior to engaging the services of a broker.

 If you're looking for a business broker then check out our links to Business Brokers NZ Directory and see whose actively using the internet to market their client's businesses for sale.
 Here are some quick links to Auckland Business Brokers, Wellington Business Brokers and Christchurch Business Brokers.

 The 12 questions to ask a Business Broker

-Or for list your Business for Sale direct.
+Or check out our Business for Sale rates.

 By Richard O'Brien - nzbizbuysell